LockerProject/Locker/Docs/README.md

 * Fundamental goal: mirror/sync data from somewhere else
 * Store that data in JSON in as identical-to-the-source structure as possible
+* Structure the data in a simple archival way, take the long-view
-* Serve it back up via as simple of a RESTful API as possible
+* Serve it back up via as simple of a RESTful API as possible, just make it accessible in bulk upon request
 * Be OK with being turned off anytime (graceful start)
 * Identify your data to the locker via simple service types (below)
 * Generate event notifications when data changes